mefellows/kata/code-tests/bowling/README.md

 - If in one try, the bowler knocks down all the pins, it is a strike.
 The scoring of a strike is the sum of the number of pins knocked down plus the number of pins knocked down in the next two bowls.

+-> question - what happens if the next two bowls are strikes?
+What even IS a bowl, if not a frame?

 E.g, if a bowler rolls, 10 | 5, 4

 Their score is 28.
 So that's (10 + 5 + 4) + ( 5 + 4)